Deepshift/DeepCreamPy/README.md

 * [FAQ](docs/FAQ.md)

 ## To do
-- Switch to Deepfillv2 model
-- Enhance data collection and extraction
-- Use new training techniques
 - Resolve all Tensorflow compatibility problems
 - Finish the user interface
 - Add support for black and white images